Skip to content Skip to footer

 • Maintained original motto: “Maintiens le Droit”

-The organization’s ability to adapt from frontier police to modern federal force while maintaining its core values demonstrates the solid foundation established by the original north west mounted police.
+The organization’s ability to adapt from frontier police to modern federal force while maintaining its core values demonstrates the strong foundation established by the original north west mounted police.

 What Legacy Did the North West Mounted Police Leave?